 Enjoy these spring onion and Stilton blue cheese scrambled eggs!

 - 3 tbsp water

 - olive oil

 Trim the spring onions.
-Remove the roots and tougher dark green parts on the ends because they are chewy.
-Rinse the spring onions and let them drain.
+Remove the roots and tougher dark green parts on the ends because they're chewy.
+Rinse the onions and let them drain.
 Then slice them finely.